 At The University of Liverpool and Liverpool John Moores University, demand for student welfare and advice services, and counselling and mental health advisory services is increasing year on year.
 More students are presenting with mild to moderate wellbeing issues, alongside increasing numbers of students presenting in crisis.

 Large numbers of students are known to engage with both university and NHS services.
 However, prior to the introduction of the project there was no streamlined communication between universities and the NHS.
 It was based instead around professional relationships, reliant on individual people and their network of contacts.

 The project aim was to improve partnership approaches to student care by developing a standard operating procedure to ensure that students in crisis are supported in a joined-up and systematic way.

-Following a strategic review of local student population need, considering feedback from the NHS Mental Health trust, Liverpool public health departments and coroners, the priority focus was on improving pathways to support students experiencing mental health crisis and emotional dysregulation, which was a rising concern for both universities.
+Following a strategic review of local student population need, considering feedback from the Mersey Care NHS Mental Health trust (MCT), Liverpool public health departments and coroners, the priority focus was on improving pathways to support students experiencing mental health crisis and emotional dysregulation, which was a rising concern for both universities.

 To address these needs, the project developed The Liverpool Model, comprising the following two services:

 - U-COPE (University – Community Outpatient Psychotherapy Education)

 The project also introduced clinical partnership meetings to facilitate more joined up approaches to care.